teppeis/grunt-parallelize/README.md

 ### Why grunt-parallelize?

 There are concurrent or parallel processing grunt plugins like [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) or [grunt-parallel](https://github.com/iammerrick/grunt-parallel).
-They executes different tasks in parallel, but this plugin divides a task into multi processes.
+They execute different tasks in parallel, but this plugin divides a task into multi processes.

 ## Configuration